 Introductory Pharmacy Practice Experiences (IPPEs)

-In the 1st, 2nd, and 3rd years, students participate in Introductory Pharmacy Practice Experiences (IPPEs) to gain actual practice experiences in community and institutional settings and as appropriate, assume direct patient care responsibilities.
+In the 1st and 2nd years, students participate in Introductory Pharmacy Practice Experiences (IPPEs) to gain actual practice experiences in community and institutional settings and as appropriate, assume direct patient care responsibilities.
 Through IPPEs, students practice and strengthen their patient care skills through a wide array of pharmacy practice experiences.
 The IPPEs complement the didactic curriculum and involve a variety of experiences including shadowing pharmacists, interviewing and counseling patients, developing and utilizing specialized skills such as immunization delivery, and participating in community health screenings and fairs.
-These introductory experiences prepare students for the final stages of the curriculum.
+These introductoory experiences prepare students for the final stages of the curriculum.

 Advanced Pharmacy Practice Experiences (APPEs)